dimaMachina/graphql-eslint/README.md

 }
 ```

-You can also specify specific rules to disable, apply it over the entire file, `next-line` or (current) `line`.
+You can also specify specific rules to disable, apply it over the entire file, `eslint-disable-next-line` or current `eslint-disable-line`.

 You can find a list of [ESLint directives here](https://eslint.org/docs/2.13.1/user-guide/configuring#disabling-rules-with-inline-comments).

 ## Available Rules

-You can find a complete list of [all available rules here](./docs/README.md)
+You can find a complete list of [all available rules here](docs/README.md).

 ## Available Configs